-So, you want to build a great overland expedition truck camper rig that can not only explore the world, but also get you far off the beaten path?
+So, you want to build a great overland expedition truck camper rig that can get you far off the beaten path?
 I don’t blame you.
-A well-designed, properly outfitted truck camper rig will allow you to do more things and more see places than other types of recreational rigs.
-You won’t find a large Earthroamer or Hellgeth Unimog on the White Rim Trail in Utah or on the Mohave 4×4 Road in California.
+A properly outfitted, well designed truck camper rig will allow you to do more things and more see places than other types of recreational rigs.
 Without the proper guidance, however, it’s easy to get tripped up.
-Four years ago, I started to build my truck camper rig, but along the way I made some poor choices that set my plans back.
+Four years ago, I started to build my truck camper rig, but along the way I made some bad choices that made my rig less capable.
 Through trial and error, I finally bought the right truck and the right camper and that’s 90 percent of the game.
 So, if you’re looking for some pointers on how to build your own truck camper rig, you’ve come to the right place.
-I’ll tell you what you should and shouldn’t buy and what options to choose from that will save you money, save time, and reduce frustration.
+I’ll tell you what truck and truck camper to buy, what options to choose from, and what gear to buy that will save you money, save time, and reduce frustration.

 I. Truck Camper Considerations

 If you’re just starting out and have neither a truck nor a truck camper, I strongly recommend that you buy your truck camper first.
 Doing so will allow you to choose the right truck with the right amount of payload to safely haul your truck camper (more about payload later).
-Fortunately, when it comes to buying a truck camper, the choices are many.
 Truck campers can be purchased at several price points and include long-bed and short-bed pop-up campers as well as short-bed and long-bed hard-side campers with and without slide-outs.
 If you have your sights set on a pop-up, then you’re pretty much set.
 They all have the low-profile, the low-weight, and the low-center of gravity to excel in extreme off-road conditions.
-On the other hand, most of the hard-side truck campers rolling off of today’s assembly lines aren’t particularly good for going off-road, especially the extreme stuff.
+On the other hand, most of the hard-side truck campers rolling off of today’s assembly lines aren’t particularly suitable for going off-road, especially the extreme stuff.
 Most are simply too large and heavy.
 But don’t fret.
 There are still plenty of hard-side truck campers in the market to meet your off-road, truck camper needs.

 So what exactly should you look for in an extreme off-road truck camper?
 First, slide-outs are out.
 Sorry, but they add too much weight.
 Sure, you can take them off-road, but you’ll be pretty limited on the type of terrain you can tackle without over-flexing and damaging your camper.
 Second, choose a truck camper with a low profile.
 Obviously, all pop-ups meet this criteria, but if you want a hard-side truck camper this means buying one without a basement (basements are fine, of course, in pop-ups).
 Yes, a basement can accommodate larger holding tanks, but a basement also produces a taller, higher profile camper that is limited on where it can go (things like low hanging tree branches and rock overhangs will stop a high profile camper in its tracks).
 You’ll also want a truck camper that is no wider than 7.5 feet.
 The reasons are similar to buying a low profile rig.
 You want a truck camper that will allow you to travel down narrow roads and trails.
 The extra width can be limiting unless you enjoy scraping and scratching up the side of your rig.